WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 cp ../multi_sample_analysis/all_samples.filtered.recode.vcf .
 cp ../sample_metadata.txt .

 # Once you have completed this, open Rstudio.
-Note that there is a script that you use called "walk_through_genetic_diversity.R" to help you out.

 # Alternatively, you can load R on the command line simply by typing :